cube-js/cube/docs/content/Examples-Tutorials-Recipes/Calculating-Average-and-Percentiles.md

 `(0, 0, 0, 10)`.

 So, it's usually better to use [percentiles](https://en.wikipedia.org/wiki/Percentile).
-Parameterized by a fractional number `n = 0..1`, the n-th percentile equals to a value that exceeds a specified ratio of values in the distribution.
+Parameterized by a fractional number `n = 0..1`, where the n-th percentile is equal to a value that exceeds a specified ratio of values in the distribution.
 The [median](https://en.wikipedia.org/wiki/Median) is a special case: it's defined as the 50th percentile (`n = 0.5`), and it can be casually thought of as "the middle"